archlinux/aur/README.md

 mkdir -p /etc/ssl/caddy
 ```

+The caddy binary is now installed to `/usr/local/bin` instead `/usr/bin`.

 Have fun with the latest caddy release!

 If you've any questions, please create an issue in the [github repo](https://github.com/klingtnet/caddy-AUR).